‘SNL’ Alec Baldwin Has Not Spoken To Brother Stephen Since Trump Was Made President

 After repeated appearances on SNL, Alec Baldwin and his impersonation of Donald Trump started to wear on brother Stephen Baldwin to the point where the two have stopped speaking.
 Alec Baldwin and brother Billy Baldwin were fierce Hillary Clinton supporters, while Stephen Baldwin supported Donald Trump.
 According to Stephen Baldwin, on SNL, Alec Baldwin portrayed Donald Trump in a manner that was mean-spirited, and it has caused a major rift in the family.

 Even though Donald Trump has spoken with disdain about Alec Baldwin’s SNL impression of him, Trump still seems to catch the show each week, says the Inquisitr.
-The dislike between Alec Baldwin, with brother Billy Baldwin on his side, and Donald Trump, with support for Stephen Baldwin has even broke down to a Twitter war, which has gotten personal several times.
-The Baldwin relationship was so fractured, that Stephen Baldwin spent Thanksgiving with the Trump family instead of the rest of the Baldwins.
+The dislike between Alec Baldwin, with brother Billy Baldwin on his side, and Donald Trump, with support from Stephen Baldwin, has even broken down to a Twitter war, which has gotten personal several times.
+The Baldwin relationship was so fractured that Stephen Baldwin spent Thanksgiving with the Trump family instead of the rest of the Baldwins.

 VIDEO : Trump Supporter Stephen Baldwin Hasn’t Spoken to his Brother Alec Since the Election https://t.co/3Nnjpa2JXM @3lectric5heep